srijithsrk/JAVA/README.md

 # JAVA
-  This repository consists of all the programs which i made while leaarning java in my 4th semester
+  This repository consists of all the programs which i made while learning java in my 4th semester,covering most of the concepts of apex java.